We have created a common platform that all our WordPress plugins use and share segments of code to reduce database lookups and calculations.

 This page will explain the concept and how we are using the platform including the problems of individual plugins as well as examples of how the platform is helping.

-Over the years of creating bespoke products and WordPress plugins, we have seen for ourselves how plugins from many sources slow down websites or break them with incompatibility.
+For years we have been creating bespoke products and WordPress plugins, we have seen for ourselves how plugins from many sources slow down websites or break them with incompatibility.

 It is not uncommon for a WordPress website to have more than 20 plugins installed, it is after all the whole idea of plugins.
 Find one that you need and install it, job done!